juliapythoncpp/moonraker-mcu-flasher/README.md

 # MCU_FLASHER Moonraker Component

-This Moonraker component enables the flashing of MCUs via a G-code command.
+This Moonraker component enables the flashing of MCUs via a Klipper command from the Mainsail/Fluidd/KlipperScreen console.

 ## Installation